acend/argocd-basics-training/content/en/docs/02/_index.md

 argocd app delete argo-$STUDENT
 ```

-Hit `y` and this will delete the `Application` manifests of ArgoCD and all created resources by this application.
+Hit `y` to confirm the deletion and this will delete the `Application` manifests of ArgoCD and all created resources by this application.
 In our case the `Application`, `Deployment` and `Service` will be deleted.
 With the flag `--cascade=false` only the ArgoCD `Application` will be deleted and the created resources `Deployment` and `Service` remain untouched.